mbrochh/django-graphql-apollo-react-demo/README.md

 ```

 First, we will create a new middleware that attaches the current user to the
-request, if a valid token is given:
+request, if a valid token is given.
+We are standing on the shoulder of giants
+and re-use the implementation from django-rest-framework-jwt here:

 ```py
 # File: ./backend/backend/middleware.py